-- 4.17(1) The science educator is knowledgeable about the content, concepts and skills of the sciences and is able to effectively instruct students facilitate student learning regarding physical, life and earth sciences and applicable mathematics. - 4.17(2) The science educator must have completed an area or areas of concentration in, demonstrate knowledge of, and effectively instruct students about one or more areas selected from: - 4.17(2)(a) general science, general chemistry, physics,-biology, earth and space science, environmental science and applicable mathematics,: ANDand - 4.17(2)(b) physics including, but not limited to, general and experimental physics, mechanics, electricity, magnetism, quantum and atomic physics, sound, and optics; OR. - 4.17(2)(b)4.17(2)(c) chemistry including, but not limited to, general chemistry, organic chemistry, inorganic chemistry, analytical chemistry and physical chemistry; OR. - 4.17(2)(c)4.17(2)(d) biology including, but not limited to, general biology, environmental biology, biotechnology, genetics, evolution, human anatomy, ecology, molecular biology, and matter and energy in living systems. - 4.17(2)(d)4.17(2)(e) earth and space science including, but not limited to, historical and physical geology, astronomy, environmental science, meteorology, oceanography, geomorphology, stratigraphy, mineralogy and earth systems. - 4.17(2)(e) general science including, but not limited to, general chemistry, physics, biology, earthand space science, environmental science and applicable mathematics. - 4.17(3) The science educator is knowledgeable about pedagogy and is able to effectively: - 4.17(3)(a) model for and instruct students about the basic elements of the nature of science including, but not limited to, inquiry, curiosity, discovery, openness to new ideas and skepticism.; - 4.17(3)(b) effectively articulate to studentsengage students in discourse and discussion around current issues and events affecting or affected by science; age-/grade-appropriate controversial-topics from multiple science perspectives, including historical, dynamic and philosophical bases; and an analytical approach to students with clarity and without bias:: - 4.17(3)(bc) 4.17(3)(c) effectively demonstrate model to students and instruct students on the use of a wide variety of science tools, including primary and secondary source materials (graphics, tables, digital resources), deciphering credible digital information, guiding responsible use of technology and artificial intelligence; Artificial printIntelligence. resources, laboratory and natural settings, and technological resources. - 4.17(3)(c) effectively instruct students about the design of experiments; data reporting; use of appropriate and relevant technology; interpretation of results; and the steps which may be taken in the presentation of the processes involved and the results obtained.
+- 4.17(1) The science educator is knowledgeable about the content, concepts and skills of the sciences and is able to effectively facilitate student learning regarding physical, life and earth sciences and applicable mathematics. - 4.17(2) The science educator must have completed an area or areas of concentration in, demonstrate knowledge of, and effectively instruct students about one or more areas selected from: - 4.17(2)(a) general science, general chemistry, physics, biology, earth and space science, environmental science and applicable mathematics; and - 4.17(2)(b) physics including, but not limited to, general and experimental physics, mechanics, electricity, magnetism, quantum and atomic physics, sound, and optics; - 4.17(2)(c) chemistry including, but not limited to, general chemistry, organic chemistry, inorganic chemistry, analytical chemistry and physical chemistry; - 4.17(2)(d) biology including, but not limited to, general biology, environmental biology, biotechnology, genetics, evolution, human anatomy, ecology, molecular biology, and matter and energy in living systems; or - 4.17(2)(e) earth and space science including, but not limited to, historical and physical geology, astronomy, environmental science, meteorology, oceanography, geomorphology, stratigraphy, mineralogy and earth systems. - 4.17(3) The science educator is knowledgeable about pedagogy and is able to effectively: - 4.17(3)(a) model for and instruct students about the basic elements of the nature of science including, but not limited to, inquiry, curiosity, discovery, openness to new ideas and skepticism; - 4.17(3)(b) engage students in discourse and discussion around current issues and events affecting or affected by science; age-/grade-appropriate topics from multiple science perspectives, including historical, dynamic and philosophical bases; and an analytical approach to students with clarity and without bias; - 4.17(3)(c)model and instruct students on the use of a wide variety of science tools, including primary and secondary source materials (graphics, tables, digital resources), deciphering credible digital information, guiding responsible use of technology and artificial intelligence;